Moving out guide

 - put unwanted electrical items in the designated area in the bin store

 - put cleaned unwanted pots and pans in the British Heart Foundation Banks

 - put unwanted clothing, books, jewellery and linen in the charity bags we distribute and leave them in the bin stores for collection

-- put unwanted and unopened dry food (tins and packets only) in the charity boxes (no fresh items)
+- put unwanted, unopened or out of date dry food (tins and packets only) in the charity boxes (no fresh items)

 - remove bicycles from the bike shed.

 Clean shower, sink and toilet and remove any limescale